History of The Whereabouts

 Throughout 2014 through 2016 the band energized West Coast stages with Sebastian Bach of Skid Row, The Kiefer Sutherland Band, LA Guns, Enuff Z’Nuff, The Untouchables, and more.
 Between practices, the members self-recorded and produced an album made entirely of cover songs, “Under The Covers,” which didn’t release until early 2016 due to Andrew Talley taking a temporary leave from the band.
 A replacement guitarist was brought in, the cover album was released, and the band crammed themselves, their gear, and their manager into CJ’s motorhome to embark for their first tour.

-The band is always preparing to launch another album.
-They are filming music videos, planning their tour, and practicing at their lockout for upcoming shows.
-With a collective indifference towards contemporary frivolities and a passion for performing, the members of The Whereabouts are always pushing the boundaries that others may attempt to create.
+The band is playing shows at local Southern California venues including the Karman Bar in Laguna Niguel, and Larry’s Beach Club in Oceanside.
+With a collective indifference towards contemporary frivolities and a passion for performing, The Whereabouts are always pushing the boundaries that others may attempt to create.